mirkan1/covid19_sms_info/README.md

 https://nodejs.org/en/download/
 ```

-3. Install twilio to your computer:
+## 3. Install Twilio to your computer:

 # WINDOWS
 Before we can install, we need to make sure you have Node.js installed (version 10 or above).
 To see if you have node installed, try running this command: